UAE: Up to 9-day break ahead of Ramadan as schools head into mid-term

 Head teachers highlighted that the curriculum is planned at the beginning of the academic year, with breaks in mind, ensuring balanced progress throughout the term.

-Neetha Shetty, Principal, Al Diyafah High School, LLC, said, “We have a one-week break sandwiched between two weekends.
-We have our break from February 10-15.”
+“We have a one-week break sandwiched between two weekends.
+We have our break from February 10 to 15,” said Neetha Shetty, principal at Al Diyafah High School, LLC.

 She stressed that the percentage of curriculum coverage varies across different phases.
 “In certain senior classes, approximately 60 to 70 per cent of the curriculum is covered before the mid-term break, whereas in primary classes, it is around 50 to 60 per cent.
 Additionally, January, being a cooler month, is ideal for hosting numerous sports activities, which are scheduled accordingly.”